eckao/compbio-alphafold-project/bindingmotifs.md

 - Evaluate the results of the algorithm through an investigation of the biological function and relevance of the motifs the algorithm returns

 Sequence motif discovery algorithms are limited in a few ways.
 Motif discovery is basically a “needle-in-a-haystack” endeavour, where the motif is the needle and the sequences are the haystack.
 Because of this, it’s almost impossible to find motifs if they’re not overrepresented in the input set.
 Less common motifs are essentially lost as a result.

+Sequence and structure-based motif identification methods are limited by the fact that a single motif could be represented by many different binding patterns or that biologically relevant motifs might not exist as a contiguous amino acid sequence within a larger polypeptide chain due to protein folding that creates different protein domains.

 Virtual Screening Strategies in Drug Discovery: A Critical Review | Bentham Science